lucasb/leafbird/README.md

 Easy to Start
 -----
-Leafbird is fun, see how use is easy:
+Leafbird is fun, see how to use it is easy:

 ```html
 <html>
   <body></body>